Edmund Bojanowski: Life

 Edmund Bojanowski was born in Poland on 14 November 1814 to the hereditary nobles (szlachta) Walenty Bojanowski and Teresa Umińska.
-Both his parents were devout in their faith which proved a critical influence on his deep religious convictions formed from childhood.
+Both his parents were devout in their faith, which proved a critical influence on his deep religious convictions formed from childhood.

 In 1819 he became ill and appeared to die but seemed to return to life a short while later despite doctors declaring that there were slim chances the child would recover.
 His parents considered this a form of miraculous healing based on their constant petitions for intercession from above.
 It was upon his recuperation that the child vowed to dedicate his life to the Blessed Mother.
 Bojanowski continued to suffer ill health throughout his lifetime and it was due to this that he could not attend school and had to be tutored at home.
 In 1835 he developed tuberculosis during the course of his education.

 He later continued his studies at the Breslau college (1832-35; where he studied art and literature) and also at the college in Berlin (1836-38; studied art and music but did not complete his philosophical studies).
-But Bojanowski was far too frail at this time to join the priesthood; this was a vocation that he would attempt again later in life.
+But Bojanowski was far too frail at this time to join the priesthood.

 Bojanowski also translated works from Serbian to Polish during this time.
 The current period proved one of cultural change and exploration to which he himself contributed through the publication of a historical account of Serbia as well as a contribution of his own poems.
 He was known to spend hours in Eucharistic adoration and often meditated on Sacred Scripture.
 He made his Confession once a week and made annual retreats in order to undergo the Spiritual Exercises.